antonpup/Aurora/README.md

 * [LogiLed2Corsair](https://github.com/VRocker/LogiLed2Corsair) - Used as a resource for Wrappers
 * [GSI for Payday 2](https://github.com/Last-Bullet-Development/PD2GSI) - A GSI mod for Payday 2
 * [LightFX Extender](https://github.com/Archomeda/lightfx-extender) - A LightFX wrapped by a friend of mine, used as a resource for LightFX Wrapper.
+* [ColorBox](http://colorbox.codeplex.com/) - Used for gradient editor/picker.
+This repo contains a modified version of ColorBox, to suit Aurora's needs a bit more.

 # Special thanks to the testing team: